Gavin Sutherland (conductor): Associations

 Sutherland appears regularly in concert with the Bournemouth Symphony Orchestra, BBC Concert Orchestra (particularly as a conductor for BBC Radio 3's Friday Night is Music Night), the Münchner Rundfunksorchester and the Royal Philharmonic Orchestra.
 In May 2001, he began another lasting relationship, as Principal Guest Conductor of the Australian Philharmonic Orchestra, for whom he conducted regularly both in Melbourne and Sydney Opera House.
 He has also guest conducted many orchestras including the London Symphony Orchestra, the Chicago Philharmonic Orchestra, the City of Birmingham Symphony Orchestra, the Hong Kong Sinfonietta, the New Zealand Symphony Orchestra, the RTÉ Concert Orchestra, the BBC Scottish Symphony Orchestra, the BBC National Orchestra of Wales, the Royal Liverpool Philharmonic Orchestra, the Tokyo Philharmonic and Symphony Orchestras, the Auckland Philharmonia, the National Orchestra of Colombia, Sinfonia Verum, the Macao Symphony Orchestra, the London and Manchester Concert Orchestras, Scottish Opera, Aalborg Symfoniorkester and the Johannesburg Festival Orchestra.

 BBC Proms

 Sutherland made his BBC Proms debut in 2016 conducting the BBC Concert Orchestra in the Strictly Prom at London's Royal Albert Hall.
 In 2017 he conducted the BBC National Orchestra of Wales as part of the Last Night of the Proms celebrations, from Swansea's Singleton Park.
 In 2017 he contributed a ten-minute medley of Carry On film themes for the BBC/BAFTA Film Music Prom at the Royal Albert Hall, and in 2011 he arranged a medley from The Sound of Music played on the Last Night of the Proms by the BBC Philharmonic.
+More recently his arrangement of Henry Mancini's theme from The Pink Panther was played both in a 2024 BBC Concert Orchestra Prom, and reprised with the BBC Symphony Orchestra on the Last Night, with Stephen Hough on piano.